kr-matthews/minesweeper/README.md

 On FireFox mobile, holding a flag or question mark will (apparently) still produce the context menu, for unknown reasons.

-The timer may be running slightly slowly -- to explore.

 useState is over-relied on; many instances should be replaced by useReducer.

-Some logic should be wrapped into custom hooks (as the timer is).
+Some logic should be wrapped into custom hooks (as the timer is -- though that itself has some issues).

 There is way too much prop-drilling.